Tarot Cards: How to Use Them for Deep Inner Work

 The other deck I use often, especially when dealing with matters of the heart, is The Mythic Tarot by Juliet Sharman-Burke and Liz Greene.
 The images portray the people's emotions and help querents understand what emotions are really driving the situation.

-My favorite oracles is the deck designed by Jane Struthers called Using the Wisdom of Trees Oracle.
+My favorite oracle deck is the set designed by Jane Struthers called Using the Wisdom of Trees Oracle.
 These are excellent cards and as a lover of all things trees, I turn to these cards often for a dose of daily wisdom and guidance.

 Inner work is hard, messy, and painful work.
 And, yet the reward is similar to finding the proverbial light at the end of the tunnel!
 You finally find some meaning and no longer feel something is “missing” from your life.
 At last, your life has a purpose and makes sense in so many ways.
 But, taking the journey within is no easy ride.